 What can I expect with a new owner?

 Upon learning that your building is up for sale, first thing’s first: don’t panic.
 Too often tenants get scared by imagining Ellis Act evictions, owner move-in evictions (OMI) or other horror stories.
 Tenants sometimes move out just because the building is up for sale, which is exactly what landlords want because vacant buildings command a higher sale price.

+What will happen depends on the buyer, and the building’s size and condition.
 Depending on the building size, you may face the following issues.

 Buildings with 2-4 Units

 These can be converted to condominiums and are where Ellis and OMI evictions are most likely to occur.